rivapereira/career-buddy/log_bugs.md

 Fix 11- Code working, idiots dont
 So...Now its basically like i need to change EVERYTHING to accept user_id its joerver

+Fix 12 - Its almost 5 Am i think... i fixed it

 ### ✅ 1.
 "User ID = Email?"
 Misleading Labeling